meanos/meanOs/README.md

 <br />

-<p>The smallest and the most powerful operating system.</i> <b>NEW RELEASE</b><i> Web3 OS Update Comming Soon https://mean.ơs.com</i>.
-Operating Systems have Evolved, subscribe to recieve an update when we releave the next version</p>
+<p>The operating system with the smallest memory footprint and the highest performance levels.</i> <b>NEW RELEASE</b><i> A new version of the Web3 operating system will be released in the near future. https://mean.ơs.com</i>.
+Operating systems have been subjected to significant revisions; if you would want to be informed when the subsequent version is made available, please subscribe.</p>

 <br />